Why choose to do a project?

 Projects in Part C

-Part C Dissertation: these take the form of an extended piece of writing (10,000 words) on a topic in mathematics or a topic closely related to mathematics.
-See the extended essays and dissertations page for further information.
+Part C Dissertation: these take the form of an extended piece of writing (7,500 words) on a topic in mathematics or a topic closely related to mathematics.
+See the Part C and OMMS dissertations page for further information.